wjakob/nanogui/docs/usage.rst

 The default icon font ``"icons"`` (see :ref:`file_nanogui_entypo.h`) defines numerous icons available for you to use.
-If you are embedding custom icon fonts (see :ref:`nanogui_usage_customization_default_icon_fonts`) but are **not** setting this to be the default icon font (via overriding :func:`Theme::defaultIconFont <nanogui::Theme::defaultIconFont>`), make sure you call :func:`Widget::setIconFont <nanogui::Widget::setIconFont>`.
-Otherwise, the default ``"icons"`` font will be used, either producing a non-existent or undesired icon to display.
+If you are embedding custom icon fonts (see :ref:`nanogui_usage_customization_default_icon_fonts`) but are **not** setting this to be the default icon font (via changing :member:`Theme::mDefaultIconFont <nanogui::Theme::mDefaultIconFont>`), make sure you call
+:func:`Widget::setIconFont <nanogui::Widget::setIconFont>`.
+Otherwise, the default
+``"icons"`` font will be used, either producing a non-existent or undesired icon to display.